Attention#

 • vector-valued queries and keys (local windows of the well log)

-• dot-product similarity between these feature vectors
+• dot-product similarity between feature vectors

 We consider a well log prediction problem involving two wells: